rohit12crj/Study-Notes/Kubernetes/notes.md

 - Config Map
 - Secrets
 - Daemon Set
-- RBAC
+- RBAC --> Flow ( Pod --> Service Account --> Role --> Role Binding )
-- Service Accounts -->
+- Service Account -->
+- Role --> used to give permission to a pod within a single namespace
 - Users
-- Cluster role
+- Cluster role --> used to give permission to a pod across all namepaces in a cluster
 - cluster role binding -->
 - Custom Resource
 - Custom Resource Controller